Is a 15-year mortgage better?

 Total interest due over 15 years: $42,287

-The shorter-term payments are $496 more each month, which is beyond the reach for many homebuyers.
+The shorter-term payments are $496 more each month, which is beyond the reach for many borrowers — particularly first-time home buyers.
 But it means you pay nearly $64,000 less in interest.

 Can you afford to claim those savings?
+Can your financial situation accommodate the higher monthly payments?
 In this particular scenario, that’s literally the $64,000 question.
 But if you’re borrowing a lot more, there could easily be $100,000 at stake.Ready to shop for your dream home?
 Start here.

 Pros and Cons of a 30-Year Mortgage

 Despite the savings of a 15-year mortgage, there are some powerful advantages to a 30-year mortgage.
 It’s no wonder they are by far the most common loan type.
 Indeed, in some years, they account for

 Pros of a 30-Year Mortgage

 - Lower monthly payments mean you’re able to borrow more and buy a better home